Flow equation approach to singular stochastic PDEs: Introduction

-The main result of the paper is the proof of the existence and universality of the macroscopic scaling limit $\varPhi_0=\lim_{\sUV\searrow0}\varPhi_\sUV$, where the process $\varPhi_\sUV$ is obtained by rescaling the solution $\Phi_\sUV$ of the microscopic equation~\eqref{eq:intro_spde}.
-We assume the following: \begin{enumerate} \item[(1)] the noise is stationary, centered and satisfies certain regularity, integrability and mixing conditions,
+The main result of the paper is the proof of the existence and universality of the macroscopic scaling limit $\varPhi_0=\lim_{\sUV\searrow0}\varPhi_\sUV$, where the process $\varPhi_\sUV$ is obtained by the rescaling~\eqref{eq:scaling_Phi} of the solution $\microPhi_\sUV$ of the microscopic equation~\eqref{eq:intro_spde}.
+We assume the following: \begin{enumerate} \item[(1)] The noise is stationary, centered and satisfies certain regularity, integrability and mixing conditions.

-\item[(2)] the initial data is sufficiently close to equilibrium (in the sense explained below),
+\item[(2)] The initial data is sufficiently close to equilibrium (in the sense explained below).

-\item[(3)] the relevant microscopic force coefficients have a specific asymptotic behavior for small values of the scaling parameter $\sUV$. \end{enumerate}
+\item[(3)] The relevant microscopic force coefficients have a specific asymptotic behavior for small values of the scaling parameter $\sUV$. \end{enumerate}

-Our assumptions about the noise essentially coincide with those introduced in~\cite{hairer2013kpz}.
+Our assumptions about the noise are quite typical and essentially coincide with those introduced in~\cite{hairer2013kpz}.
 Recall that in the case of singular SPDEs close to criticality in general it is not possible to start the equation from initial data of the same regularity as the solution~\cite{bruned2021renormalising}.
 The need for the above-mentioned fine-tuning of the relevant force coefficients is called the renormalization problem.

 The solution manifold of the macroscopic SPDE~\eqref{eq:intro_spde_macro} can be parameterized in terms of the initial data $\phi_\sUV$ and the force coefficients $f^{i,m,a}_\sUV$.
-In order to solve the renormalization problem we use a different parametrization that is well-defined in the limit $\sUV\searrow0$ and involves certain macroscopically measurable quantities like, for example, the effective mass at a spatial scale of order one.
+In order to solve the renormalization problem we use a different parametrization that is well defined in the limit $\sUV\searrow0$ and involves certain macroscopically measurable quantities like, for example, the effective mass at a spatial scale of order one.